 When is a death referred to a coroner?

-If for some reason the doctor cannot certify the cause of death, they will have to call the police to notify a coroner.
-The police refer ‘reportable deaths’ to the coroner, including when the person has died:
+If the doctor cannot confirm the cause of death, they will have to call the police.
+The police refer ‘reportable deaths’ to the coroner.
+These include when the person has died:

 - violently or unnaturally